-Freelance writing involves writing content for clients, and they may be individuals, businesses, or large organisations.
-As a freelancer, you do this on your own and you are not employed by anyone.
+Freelance writing involves writing content for clients, and they may be individuals, businesses, or large organizations.
+As a freelance writer, you do this on your own and you are not employed by anyone.
 This is a great way to make extra money, or it can become a full-time career.

-Below, we’ll discuss how to start freelance writing, and answer the question of what do freelance writers do.
+Below, I’ll discuss how to start freelance writing, and answer the question of what do freelance writers do.
 I have several years of experience as a freelance writer myself.
 So I’ll draw upon that to hopefully help you understand if it’s the right choice for you!

 What Is Freelance Writing?

-They can also work remotely and there’s no need for a formal hiring process (although some clients may take a formal approach).
+Freelance writers can work remotely and there’s typically no need for a formal hiring process (although some clients may take a formal approach).
 This can make it very cost-effective, especially for small businesses.

 Freelance writers can often choose which topics they want to write about.
 They can also choose what type of format they want to adopt for their content and who they want to work for.
 However, getting to this point in a freelancing career takes time and dedication.
 In the beginning, many freelance writers take on any job that comes their way.